MikeiLL/obliteration.com/_posts/2025-06-15-alizarin-crimson.md

 And a so-called security consultant dressed as a cop assassinated one democratic representative and her husband, attempting to also assassinate another in Minnesota this week.

-The assassin is still at large and we wonder if the cops on scene were trying _all that hard_ to apprehend them.
+The assassin is still at large and we wonder if the cops on scene were trying _all that hard_ to apprehend him.